Demodex mites in dogs

 Outlook and ongoing care

-You can’t predict whether your dog will suffer from demodex or not and treatment can become expensive.
+Treatment for demodex can become expensive, especially in cases that take months to resolve.
 Consider insuring your dog as soon as you get them, before any signs of illness start.
 This will ensure you have all the support you need to care for them.

 It’s also very important to speak openly to your vet about your finances, the cost of treatment, as well as what you think is right for your dog.
 There are often several treatment options so if one doesn’t work for you and your pet then the vet may be able to offer another.